My mother has a few recipes that live in her heart.

 So I diced up 4 pieces of thick cut bacon and rendered their fat.
 I removed the cooked bacon and set it aside for garnish.
 Then I cooked the ground meat and onions in the approximately 3 TBS of fat.
 After that I followed the rest of the recipe and our Elk Chili turned out AMAZING!

-I hope you enjoy this chili recipe as much as my family has.
+I hope you enjoy this Sweet & Spicy Chili recipe as much as my family has.

 My mom and I still fight over whose chili is the best (MINE…..of course!!!), but it truly doesn’t matter.
 What does matter is the fact that it takes less than 30 minutes to prepare this hearty dish for your loved ones.